sid86-dev/QRgen/README.md

-# Your unlimited qrcode generator
+## Your unlimited qrcode generator
+- PWA Support
+- Change Background Color
+- Change Quality and more